Clarkkentooo/Hamutea/README.md

    cp hamutea_fe_v2/backend/.env.example hamutea_fe_v2/backend/.env
    ```

-2. Contact the project administrator to get the actual values for:
-   - Firebase API keys
-   - PayMongo API keys
-   - Other sensitive credentials
+2. The default Firebase configuration will work out of the box for development, but you can replace the values in your `.env` file for production.

 3. Never commit `.env` files to the repository